Linthwaite: History

 The name Linthwaite derives from either the Old Norse línþveit meaning 'flax clearing', or lindþveit meaning 'lime-wood clearing'.

 Linthwaite is believed to be given where the surname Dyson started in 1316.

 Linthwaite was formerly a township and chapelry in the parish of Almondbury, in 1866 Linthwaite became a separate civil parish, in 1894 Linthwaite became an urban district, on 1 April 1937 the district was abolished to form Colne Valley Urban District, part also went to the County Borough of Huddersfield.
 On 1 April 1937 the parish was abolished to form Colne Valley, part also went to Huddersfield.
 In 1931 the parish had a population of 9,688.

 Education

 There are two primary schools and a secondary in the village: Linthwaite Ardron Memorial Junior School and the Linthwaite Clough Junior Infant and Early Years School for local children; and Colne Valley High School, whose catchment area is described in the name.

 Sport

 In sport the village has two teams in the Huddersfield District Cricket League: Broad Oak (near the church) won the 2023 Sykes Cup and Linthwaite (in the valley).

 Linthwaite have 3 senior football teams playing in the Huddersfield District League.
 They won the Division One & Barlow Cup double in 2018/19.

 Linthwaite also has football teams playing in the RCD Junior Football League from under-8s right up to under-18s.
 They also have a football group of 5-to-7 year olds.

+Culture

+The leadboilers festival is an annual festival held in Linthwaite.